debooyelade/debooyelade/README.md

 - 👋 Hi, I’m @debooyelade a web/product developer
 - 👀 I’m interested in product development, blockchain technology
-- 🌱 I’m currently learning web3.0 Development from web3bridge
+- 🌱 I learnt web3.0 Development from web3bridge
 - 💞️ I’m looking to collaborate on tech products with real world use and blockchain related projects
 - 📫 you can reach me on discord @digitalentapreneur